ernstnaezer/MassTransit-JS/readme.md

 	git clone git://github.com/enix/MassTransit-JS.git

-If you want to run the nodeJs version of the code you have to install run
+If you want to run the nodeJs version of the code you have to run

 	npm install